 Surprised to know that a six-month old should have an eye exam?
 That’s right.
 Because early exams are not just about vision.

 During infancy, a child’s vision is constantly changing.
 In the earliest months of their lives, babies can only focus on close-up objects, and they see only high contrast colors, such as black, white, and red.
 At six months of age, however, visual acuity sharpens.
-It is at this point that babies should have their vision examined by an eye doctor to ensure that their eyes perform as a team, working together.
+It is at this point that babies should have their vision examined by an eye doctor to ensure that their eyes are developing normally, perform as a team, and are working together.
 If not, one or both eyes may be affected and that could lead to a lifetime of poor vision.